 Sao Tome and Principe Islands have appealing venues for their accommodation, which provide a stunning wide view of the ocean.
 The types of accommodation facilities on the islands are hotels, lodgings, and resorts.
 Some of the top quality hotels in the islands are the Pestana Hotel in Sao Tome Island and the Agosto Neto Hotel.
 Pestana Hotel has a nice restaurant, bar, gym, and two gorgeous swimming pools.

 The local dishes in Sao Tome and Principe consist of a variety of plantains and seafood meat.
 Fish and sea snails are common types of meat obtained from the ocean.
-Sao Tome and Principe has a variety of hotels that serve the local and some international dishes.
-Examples of the popular hotels are the Café e Companhia, the Sum Secreto, O Pirata that is located within the vicinity of the area where a ship sunk in the past and Roca Sao Joao dos Angolares.
+Sao Tome and Principe have a variety of hotels that serve the local and some international dishes.
+Examples of the popular hotels are the Café e Companhia, the Sum Secreto, O Pirata that is located within the vicinity of the area where a ship sunk in the past, and Roca Sao Joao dos Angolares.

-The tropical climate in the island is a facilitator for holiday fun in the island.
+The tropical climate on the island is a facilitator for holiday fun on the island.
 The sun is always available during the day especially as it settles at the Equator at the beginning and end of every year.
-Sao Tome and Principe is an island nation where you can never miss gorgeous beaches at the coast of the turquoise ocean.
+Sao Tome and Principe is an island nation where you can never miss gorgeous beaches on the coast of the turquoise ocean.
 Explore the aquatic life of the ocean by snorkeling, and get to see the colorful fish colonies, dolphins, and the unique green turtles of the area.
 At the southern side of Sao Tome Island, you will come across the venue of the underwater cave.

-Ocean water jets powerfully into the cave and it jets out fiercely through the Boca do Inferno hole, so the sight is quiet impressive for those who visit this coastal region of the island.
-Boat trips around the two islands enables tourists to see the green paradise of the islands as the islands are largely covered by the tropical rain forests.
+Ocean water jets powerfully into the cave and it jets out fiercely through the Boca do Inferno hole, so the sight is quite impressive for those who visit this coastal region of the island.
+Boat trips around the two islands enable tourists to see the green paradise of the islands as the islands are largely covered by tropical rain forests.
 Here you are likely to meet hundreds of species of plants, and even the different colorful groups of birds that dwell in the islands.